How expensive is Punta Arenas? How much money do I need for Punta Arenas?

 Calculated from travelers like you

-The average price for one person for accommodation in Punta Arenas is CL$24,423.
-For two people sharing a typical double-occupancy hotel room, the average price for a hotel room in Punta Arenas is CL$48,847.
+The average price paid in Punta Arenas for two people for a typical double-occupancy hotel room is $64 (CL$61,059).
+For one person sharing a room, the average price paid for a hotel room is $32 (CL$30,529) per night.
+These costs are from the reported spending of actual travelers.

 Looking for a hotel in Punta Arenas?
 Prices vary by location, date, season, and the level of luxury.
 See below for options.